List of School Governors and their potted histories

 Dr Parker has recently retired and moved to Publow, but previously worked as a consultant psychiatrist locally for many years.
 This gave Julie experience in teaching and training, also how to cope with change in the public sector, as well as managing staff, including supervision, recruitment and appraisals.
 Julie is supportive of village schools being the hub of village life.
 She does not have any business ventures or links with other governing bodies.

-Catherine has no links with other Governing Boards.
+Andy has no links with other Governing Boards.

 |Sarah Millican||Associate Member - Sarah is the Business Manager at Pensford School and attends the Finance and Personnel meetings to support the committee and also manages the budget and works closely with the chair of governors.|